Skip to main content

 Creating an instance

-The constructor takes a single string in the format projectId/databaseId:
+The constructor takes a path string in the format projectId/databaseId, and an options object:

 import { LarkDatabase } from "@lark-sh/client";